convox/convox/docs/help/migration.md

 - [Install](../installation/production-rack/) a new Kubernetes-based Rack
 - Create and then [Import](../reference/cli/apps#apps-import) your Apps from your previous exports.
 - Once satisfied that your Apps are running successfully on your new Rack, you can redirect any DNS / custom Domains to your new apps.
 - Then delete and remove your previous Apps and Rack.
+This should be performed with the older version of the CLI. `convox-old apps delete <appname>` and `convox-old rack uninstall -r <rackname>` etc.